Conrad Gessner: Life

-Conrad Gessner was born on 26 March 1516, in Zürich, Switzerland, the son of Ursus Gessner, a poor Zürich furrier.
+Conrad Gessner was born on 26 March 1516, in Zurich, Switzerland, the son of Ursus Gessner, a poor Zurich furrier.
 His early life was one of poverty and hardship, but Gessner's father realized his talents, and sent him to live with and be schooled by a great uncle, who grew and collected medicinal herbs for a living.
 Here the boy became familiar with many plants and their medicinal purposes which led to a lifelong interest in natural history.

-Gessner first attended the Carolinum in Zürich, then later entered the Fraumünster seminary.
+Gessner first attended the Carolinum in Zurich, then later entered the Fraumünster seminary.
 There he studied classical languages, appearing as Penia (Poverty) in Aristophanes' Plutus, at the age of 15.
 In school, he impressed his teachers so much that a few of them helped sponsor him so that he could further his education, including arranging a scholarship for him to attend university in France to study theology (1532–1533) at the age of 17.
 There he attended the University of Bourges and University of Paris.
-Religious persecution forced him to leave Paris for Strasbourg, but being unable to secure employment, he returned to Zürich.
-One of his teachers in Zürich acted as a foster father to him after the death of his father at the Battle of Kappel (1531), another provided him with three years of board and lodging, while yet another arranged his further education at the upper school in Strasbourg, the Strasbourg Academy.
+Religious persecution forced him to leave Paris for Strasbourg, but being unable to secure employment, he returned to Zurich.
+One of his teachers in Zurich acted as a foster father to him after the death of his father at the Battle of Kappel (1531), another provided him with three years of board and lodging, while yet another arranged his further education at the upper school in Strasbourg, the Strasbourg Academy.
 There he broadened his knowledge of ancient languages by studying Hebrew.
-In 1535, religious unrest drove him back to Zürich, where he made what some considered an imprudent marriage at the age of 19, of a woman from another poor family who had no dowry.
+In 1535, religious unrest drove him back to Zurich, where he made what some considered an imprudent marriage at the age of 19, of a woman from another poor family who had no dowry.
 Although some of his friends again came to his aid, he was appointed to obtaining a teaching position for him, this was in the lowest class and attracted a stipend barely more than a pittance.
 However, he then obtained a paid leave of absence to study medicine at the University of Basel (1536).

+Throughout his life Gessner was interested in natural history, and collected specimens and descriptions of wildlife through travel and extensive correspondence with other friends and scholars.